lix-project/lix/doc/manual/src/contributing/hacking.md

 # Hacking

-This section provides some notes on how to hack on Nix.
+This section provides some notes on how to hack on Lix.
 To get the latest version of Lix from Forgejo:

 ```console
 $ git clone https://git.lix.systems/lix-project/lix